List of Phineas and Ferb characters: Django Brown

-Django Brown (voiced by Alec Holden) is a friend of Phineas and Ferb.
+Django Brown (voiced by Alec Holden) is a good friend of Phineas and Ferb.
 Django is the son of the artist Beppo Brown from "Oil on Candace," who is famous for his work in making giant creations, from refrigerators to dental floss.
 He is named after co-creator Jeff "Swampy" Marsh's son, Django Marsh, who voices minor characters on the show.

 Admiral Acronym

-Admiral Wanda Acronym (voiced by Jane Leeves) is the one of the heads of the O.W.C.A.
-(Organization Without a Cool Acronym) Department and Pinky the Chihuahua' boss.
+Admiral Wanda Acronym (voiced by Jane Leeves) is one of the heads of the O.W.C.A.
+(Organization Without a Cool Acronym) Department and Pinky the Chihuahua's boss.
 Just like Major Monogram, she usually appears on a giant screen giving Pinky instructions for his next mission to stop Professor Poofenplotz's endless attempts to take over the world.

-Also, just like Monogram (who has an unpaid intern named Carl), Adrimal Acronym has her own unpaid intern named Carla, who bears some resemblances to Carl.
+Also, just like Monogram (who has an unpaid intern named Carl), Adrimal Acronym has her own unpaid intern named Carla, who bears some similar resemblances to Carl.

 Professor Poofenplotz

 Professor Esmeralda Poofenplotz (voiced by Amanda Plummer) is an old mad scientist and the nemesis of Agent Pinky, Isabella's pet Chihuahua.
 She is known for her silly attempts for worldwide domination.
 Her known schemes so far involve replacing handbags, stealing royal jelly, and searching for strong hairspray (her favorite is "Stiff Beauty" hairspray, which originally was only used by clowns).
 Needless to say, because of her somewhat arrogant personality, Poofenplotz has failed to know about the flaws of her schemes.
-And because of that, it has allowed Pinky to defeat her in return, leaving an humiliated Poofenplotz to yell out, "Curse you, Pinky the Chihuahua!", similar to how Heinz Doofenshmirtz says whenever his plans get foiled by Perry the Platypus.
+And because of that, it has allowed Pinky to defeat her in return, leaving an humiliated Poofenplotz to yell out, "Curse you, Pinky the Chihuahua!!", similar to how Heinz Doofenshmirtz says whenever his plans get foiled by Perry the Platypus.

 Love Händel

-Love Händel is a rock band idolized by many in the Danville tri-state area, first seen the episode, "Dude, We're Gettin' the Band Back Together!"
+Love Händel is a rock band idolized by many in the Danville tri-state area, first seen in the episode, "Dude, We're Gettin' the Band Back Together!"
 Lawrence Fletcher and Linda Flynn shared their first kiss at a Love Händel concert.
 Shortly afterward, plagued by infighting caused by the pressures of a dwindling fanbase, Love Händel split up.
 Lead Singer Danny (voiced by Jaret Reddick) became the owner of Danny's Music Shop.
 Bass Player Bobbi Fabulous (voiced by Carlos Alazraqui) became the owner of Bobbi's Fashion Salon and Linda's hairdresser.
 Sherman "Swampy" (voiced by Steve Zahn) ended up working at the Danville Public Library, believing he had lost his sense of rhythm.
-Eventually all three members are convinced to reunite for a concert in the Flynn/Fletcher's backyard, in which they sing their hit song, "You Snuck Your Way Right into My Heart."
+Eventually, all three members are convinced to reunite for a concert in the Flynn/Fletcher's backyard, in which they sing their hit song, "You Snuck Your Way Right into My Heart."
 Love Handel occasionally reappears in other episodes and in the movie where they sing their songs.
+The band also made appearances in episodes of Milo Murphy's Law and Hamster and Gretel.